 standalone surfacing, sheet metal and robust reverse engineering to

 even the high-end systems.
 None offer the productive complete single

-ZW3D is a professional 3D CAD engineering package and it is not
+ZW3D is a professional 3D MCAD engineering package and it is not

 recommended for those who are not engineering professionals or

-students with no prior 3D CAD experience.
+students with no prior 3D MCAD experience.
 While we will help you get

-started we are not equipped at this price to teach you 3D CAD from
+started we are not equipped at this price to teach you 3D MCAD from

 scratch or engineering design.
 Don't let this low price fool you.